frigini/MeAjudaAi/docs/technical/keycloak_configuration.md

 ## Realm Import

-The `meajudaai-realm.json` file contains the MeAjudaAi realm configuration that will be automatically imported when Keycloak starts.
+The `meajudaai-realm.json` file contains the MeAjudaAi realm configuration.
+To import the realm on startup, start Keycloak with the `--import-realm` flag (e.g., `kc.sh start --optimized --import-realm`).
+The default import directory is `/opt/keycloak/data/import`.

 ### Included Configuration